Kevin has written extensively about the travel industry and its convergence with technology for the last 14 years.

 After a three-year break to read criminology at Middlesex University between 1997 and 2000, plus an extended period travelling throughout Asia, Kevin joined the Essex Enquirer in 2001 as a reporter, covering politics, crime and other local issues.

 Moving to Media Week in 2003 gave Kevin his first experience of business-to-business publishing and saw him focus on national and regional newspapers, as well as the regulatory beat (such as the creation of Ofcom).

 This period also exposed him to the emerging world of online media, where he ran the Media Week website and also covered the rise of digital marketing.

 Reed Business Information and the TWgroup launched Travolution in November 2005 and Kevin was selected to be its first editor.

-He was responsible for the brand’s bi-monthly mgazine, website (he also created the travel business media industry’s first business blog in early-2006), podcast and social media profiles.
+He was responsible for the brand’s bi-monthly magazine, website (he also created the travel business media industry’s first business blog in early-2006), podcast and social media profiles.

-Grosvenor House Publishing will release Kevin’s first book, a biography about electronic giants Depeche Mode, in early-2017.
+Grosvenor House Publishing will release Kevin’s first book, a biography about electronic giants Depeche Mode, in March 2020.

 The book explores how Violator came together, asks why the songwriting and production took Depeche to a new level, and examines how touring and clever marketing were key to the album’s success.

 Halo also looks at the impact on the band and fans, as well as how Violator finally brought the wider music industry and critics round to the Depeche Mode phenomenon.